IU-PR/Capstone_project/content/docs/2024/MoniDorm/week1.md

 ## **Lean Questionnaire**

-Please answer the following questions related to the lean methodology:

-1. What problem or need does your software project address?
+### 1. What problem or need does your software project address?

-   ...
+Our project aims to solve the problem of identifying breakdowns and malfunctions in a dormitory building.
+It is designed to simplify the process of reporting breakdowns and identifying the area where they occur.
+This will solve the problem of people not realizing whether a breakdown is local or general.
+An example of a breakdown: the internet is not working and it is not clear whether it is only in one room or in the whole building, or maybe in all buildings.

-2. Who are your target users or customers?
+### 2. Who are your target users or customers?

-   ...
+Our target users are the people who live on campus.
+This includes students, university staff, visitors and guests.
+In addition, our platform can be useful for dormitory and admissions staff as a support tool to quickly repair issues that have arisen

-3. How will you validate and test your assumptions about the project?
+### 3. How will you validate and test your assumptions about the project?

-   ...
+To validate and test our assumptions firstly, we will conduct a UX research on “How comfortable are you with finding out about breakdowns and failures in the dormitory building”.
+This research will include a survey and interviews with students who live in the dorm.

-4. What metrics will you use to measure the success of your project?
+### 4. What metrics will you use to measure the success of your project?

-   ...
+We will measure the success of our project based on the following metrics:

+- User trust factor: How users trust our service, do they share actual issues.
+Will they provide us information about their rooms.

+- Number of Users: The more users our service has, the more efficiently and quickly faults will be detected.

+- Failure detection accuracy: We will collect big amount of reports and compare them with actual issues.
+This ratio will be one of crutial metrics.

-5. How do you plan to iterate and pivot if necessary based on user feedback?
+### 5. How do you plan to iterate and pivot if necessary based on user feedback?

-   ...
+As our workflow is based on Agile, Lean and Scrum principles, We can adapt to any changes in requirements very easily.
+Among other things, we are going to develop the project based on feedback from users and survey participants.

 ## **Leveraging AI, Open-Source, and Experts**